MariaFMoralesOreamuno/Bayesian_Information_theoretic_model_selection/README.md

 Schöniger, A., Nowak, W., & Hendricks Franssen, H. J. (2012).
 Parameter estimation by ensemble Kalman filters with transformed data: Approach and application to hydraulic tomography.
 Water Resources Research, 48(4). https://doi.org/10.1029/2011WR010462

 ## Requirements
-To install python3 please refer to the intrsuctions in the link [here](https://hydro-informatics.com/python-basics/pyinstall.html).
+To install python3 please refer to the instructions in the link [here](https://hydro-informatics.com/python-basics/pyinstall.html).

 All of the python3 libraries are initialized in the module *config.py*.
 ### Basic libraries